ProofFactorLLC/proof-factor-wordpress/README.txt

 == Screenshots ==

+1. Configuration options for recent activity notifications.
+2. Example of Proof Factor campaign customization options.
+3. Example of Proof Factor display customization options.
-1. The default settings page for new plugin installs.
+4. The default settings page for new plugin installs.
-2. Example how Proof Factor notification looks on storefront.